 Dec.
-17: The mercury on Friday morning stood at 17 degrees Fahrenheit below zero, decidedly the coldest morning of the season
+17: The mercury on Friday morning stood at 17 degrees Fahrenheit below zero.

 Til Strossman, who for a number of years has kept the well known milliner shop over Sutherland's Store and was familiar to everybody is no more; she got married and moved to Aurora.